of the Patriarchs

 who can represent themselves before God (1 Pet 2:5).

-6. The Spiritual life of the CAB is patterned after
+6. The Spiritual life of CAB's is patterned after

 that of Jesus Christ in Hypostatic Union.